everett-lee/VoteModes/README.md

 The outputs of the K-modes algorithm are converted to JSON and added to an S3 bucket.
 Each application accesses a shared DynamoDB database.

-The above might beg the question: couldn't the whole process be handled by a single app?
+The above might beg the question: couldn't the whole all these steps be handled by a single app?
 Answer: yes, but that's no fun :)

 ### Infrastructure